Formal Verification of Quantum Programs: Theory, Tools and Challenges: Formal Quantum Verification Methods

 In deterministic programming, the weakest precondition \cite{Dijkstra} gives a method of transforming the problem of checking whether a program is valid in Hoare logic into a problem of determining whether a precondition implies the said weakest precondition.
 More formally for deterministic programs, given a program $S$ and a predicate postcondition $Q$, then the weakest precondition $\text{wp}(S)(Q)$ is the precondition to $S$ such that for all preconditions $P$ with $\{P\}S\{Q\}$, then ${P\implies \text{wp}(S)(Q)}$.

 Whilst a probabilistic version of the Hoare logic has been developed and can be used as a means to verify quantum programs \cite{Zuliani2000}, D'Hondt and Panangaden \cite{Panangaden06} demonstrated one can develop a quantum Hoare-style logic using density matrices.
 This then allows for the notion of a quantum weakest precondition.
-The difference in definition is that now the program $S$ is a quantum program, the predicate $Q$ is a Hermitian operator (which is positive and has bounded eigenvalues) and valid predicate preconditions $P$ must satisfy $\text{tr}(P\rho) \leq \text{tr}(Q (S\rho))$ for all density matrices $\rho$.
-Thus, the quantum weakest precondition $\text{wp}(S)(Q)$ is defined such that for all valid preconditions $P$, $\text{tr}(P\rho) \leq \text{tr}(\text{wp}(S)(Q)\rho))$ for all density matrices $\rho$.
+The difference in definition is that now the program $S$ is a quantum program, where $S(\rho)$ is the density matrix after applying program $S$ to density matrix $\rho$; the precondition $P$ and postcondition $Q$ are each a quantum predicate, which is a Hermitian operator with positive eigenvalues upper bounded by 1; and a valid precondition $P$ must satisfy $\tr(P\rho) \leq \tr(Q \; S(\rho))$ for all density matrices $\rho$.
+We can write $\{P\}S\{Q\}$ if $P,Q$ and $S$ follow the final inequality.
+Thus, the quantum weakest precondition $\text{wp}(S)(Q)$ is defined such that for all valid preconditions $P$, $\tr(P\rho) \leq \tr(\text{wp}(S)(Q)\rho))$ for all density matrices $\rho$.

 With this notion, it is possible to change the verification problem of quantum programs to that of calculating quantum preconditions. {In a sense, the quantum weakest precondition gives the most ``general'' precondition for a postcondition, meaning that as long as we have a ``specific'' precondition we can always reach the same postcondition as the ``general'' precondition.
 The quantum weakest precondition is a concept that can see usage in different verification systems depending on the language and design used.
 In Section~\mbox{\ref{sec:qhl}}, we will see an example of its usage.}